chrplr/PCBS/README.md

 * Optional: Try to program the honeycomb stimulus above.
 A [solution using psychopy](visual-illusions/Honeycomb.py) is available on [Bertamini's web site](https://www.programmingvisualillusionsforeveryone.online/scripts.html).
-  To run it you might need to install:
+  To run it you might need to install "wxpython" (beware: it can be troublesome)

         conda install wxPython
         pip install psychopy